antoniogbn/tprog/README.md

     }
 ```

+**Notes** : *- The module information inside of YANG model must be the same as the YANG file name also*

 2. **Generate the python object from YANG model**

 Once the YANG file is created,  command line below should be used to generate the python object class that later will ve used on TPROG workflow :